nezutero/rssman/README.md

-<h3 align="center">tg bot, able to parse RSS, use the openai api to generate a summary</h3>
+## tg bot, able to parse RSS, use the openai api to generate a summary

 ###